PERFORMANCE BEGIN SEPT. 24 AT ABRONS’ PLAYHOUSE THEATER

 An interrogation of the first feature film with synchronized dialogue, The Jazz Singer.

 Created by Nehemiah Luckett and Joshua William Gelb

-(((jazz singer))) was created in residence at Abrons Arts Center, with developmental showings at Little Theater (feat.
+jazz singer was created in residence at Abrons Arts Center, with the support of the Lower Manhattan Cultural Council, Art NY and sponsor Ben Feldman.
+It has been created through several developmental showings including Little Theater (feat.
 Joshua William Gelb, Nehemiah Luckett, and Moe Yousuf) and Prelude 2018 (feat.
 Gelb, Luckett, Tracey Conyer Lee, and Nathan Stevens).